 - Easily scalable

-- Post few quality articles each month and then sit back and relax
+- Post a few quality articles each month and then sit back and relax

 Word of caution: There are no guidelines as such on the number of ads.
 This is just my own personal opinion.
 Google earlier used to restrict publishers to 3 ads per page.
 But that limit has now been revoked.

-You can use traffic and authority of your project to build traffic for your new project.
-It is comparatively easy to set and grow other project once you have a running project that give you revenue on regular basis.
+You can use the traffic and authority of your project to build traffic for your new project.
+It is comparatively easy to set and grow other projects once you have a running project that gives you revenue on a regular basis.
 You can pump in more money in your new project to get more traffic, take more courses that will help to flourish your online business, join an online community and speak with more experts in your niche.

 Just keep on using this mode to build adsense based sites and let them run to earn revenue for you passively.

 Another main benefit of adsense based sites is that that they work with almost every niche except gambling and porn niche.
 Unlike affiliate based site, where there should be a market to promote the product, this is not required with adsense based sites.

 Even if you get rejected by Adsense, there are still a lot of advertisers where you can apply.
 Below are a few alternate options: